chaeplin/dashmnb/README.md

 ###### Q : why Dash-QT or dashd needed ?
     - instead of block explorer
-    - to sign mnp included in mnb(mnb signed by hw wallet)
     - to check address, collateral, masternode status
     - to get unspent tx of collateral using watch only address
     - to relay mnb and txs

 ###### Q : why do -rescan
     - -rescan means restaring dashd or Dash-QT with -rescan option
     - while dashmnb do importaddress, dashmnb set rescan 'False' cause rescan usually takes more than 30 secs and rpc timeout occured.
     - after initial checking of masternode config, dashmnb will ask you to do rescan

 ###### help
 ```